 Dysfunction No. 3: Lack of Commitment

-Once teams work well enough to make great decisions, clarity and buy-in is essential to gaining commitment.
-It is critical that teams leave meetings confident no one is quietly harboring doubts about whether to support the agreed upon actions.
+Once teams work well enough to make great decisions, then clarity and buy-in are essential to gaining commitment.
+It is critical that teams leave meetings confident, and thus no one is quietly harboring doubts about whether to support the agreed-upon actions.

 Overcoming Lack of Commitment:

-Begin by addressing the first two dysfunctions and then work on a personal planning and review process for leaders and staff in the organization.
+First, begin by addressing the first two dysfunctions.
+Then, work on a personal planning and review process for leaders and staff in the organization.
 We recommend each department or team have S.M.A.R.T. goals that support the overall strategic goals.
-Leaders must then meet with staff to explain and gain commitment on the goals.
-Team leaders ensure continued engagement by monitoring achievement progress.
+Leaders must then meet with staff to explain and gain commitment to the goals.
+Team leaders can ensure continued engagement by monitoring achievement progress.

 Patrick Lencioni’s Five Dysfunctions of a Team